Susmitha510/campus-sync/README.md

 ### Collaboration Board

 Enables students to create and view project and hackathon posts by specifying project details, required skills, and team size.
+Users can create, edit, and manage collaboration opportunities efficiently.

 ### Assignment Management

-Allows students to create, update, and delete assignments and keep track of their academic activities.
+Allows students to create, update, and delete assignments and maintain their academic schedules in an organized manner.

 ### Interview Experiences

-Provides a platform for students to share interview experiences, placement tips, and company recruitment processes.
+Provides a platform for students to share interview experiences, placement tips, and company recruitment processes, helping peers prepare effectively for placements.

 ### Career Check

-Helps students evaluate their career readiness and identify areas that require improvement.
+Helps students evaluate their career readiness and identify areas that require improvement in their placement preparation.

 ### Profile Management

-Allows users to view and update their personal information within the platform.
+Allows users to view and update their personal information and maintain their profile details within the platform.

 ## Installation